dmitrypol/dmitrypol.github.io/_posts/2017-06-21-redis-complex-data-struct.md

 We can see [here](http://redis.io/commands#set) how to do powerful operations with by adding/removing items from different Sets.

-In a future post I will go into other data structures such as Sorted Sets, Ranges, Linged Lists and Graphs.
+In a future post I will go into other data structures such as Sorted Sets, Ranges, Trees and Graphs.